litestar-org/litestar/docs/migration.md

 the [dependency injection](usage/6-dependency-injection/0-dependency-injection-intro.md) section of the documentation.

-In FastAPI you declare dependencies either as a list of functions passed to the `Router` or `FastAPI` instances, or as a default function argument value wrapped in an instance of the `Depend` class.
+In FastAPI you declare dependencies either as a list of functions passed to the `Router` or `FastAPI` instances, or as a default function argument value wrapped in an instance of the `Depends` class.

 In Starlite **dependencies are always declared using a dictionary** with a string key and the value wrapped in an instance of the `Provide` class.